Swiftly-Systems/code-exercise-services/README.md

 ## What We're Looking For

 Think of this as real code you would be checking in.
 PrestoQ values self-descriptive, [SOLID](https://en.wikipedia.org/wiki/SOLID), maintainable, testable designs and code.
+Other developers should be able to add to this feature or refactor your code when requirements are added or change and have confidence that they aren't introducing any regressions.

 ## Requirements